Understanding RC Helicopter Lift

 Bernoulli's theory as it applies to fluid dynamics, states faster moving air/liquid creates lower pressure due to the conservation of energy.
 Nothing wrong with that and it's proven.

 The second misconception has to do with the air molecules being forced to speed up as they travel over the longer top distance of the airfoil, to meet up at the same time with the ones below.
-This is known as "equal transit-time" and again, is a fallacy.
+This is known as "equal transit-time" and is a fallacy.

 Air movement over an airfoilAirfoils do not produce equal transit-time flow.